 This deduction is your contribution to Social Security benefits.

 Money deducted from your paycheck for Social Security is not invested in or deposited in a fund for you to collect later: rather, today's Social Security deductions are used to pay today's Social Security benefits.

-To become eligible to receive Social Security benefits, you must have worked for 40 quarters (a quarter being a three-month period), earning at least $1,260 per period.
+To become eligible to receive Social Security benefits, you must have worked for 40 quarters (a quarter being a three-month period).
 The Social Security Administration (SSA) calculates your average indexed monthly earnings (AIME) based on the 35 years in which you earned the most money.
 Then they apply a formula to determine a basic benefit, or primary insurance amount (PIA).